CiaranMcB/GlobalDiaryApplication/README.md

 <img src="https://user-images.githubusercontent.com/98556622/234918455-3e38403b-1ac1-408d-888d-f2f4b92ee678.png" width="200" />

 4. CALENDAR
-- Unfortunately, we didn't have time to implement the functionality on this page either, but this page was intended as a way for users to search diary entries based on the date they were uploaded
+- Unfortunately, we didn't have time to implement the functionality on this page either, but this page was intended as a way for users to search diary entries based on the date they were uploaded.
+-This page allows the user to be able to click on a date on the calendar to see if there was any entry written.
+-If there is an entry the user would be shown the fully entry and has the ability to delete it.

 <img src="https://user-images.githubusercontent.com/98556622/234918605-3049cc0e-9c28-42cb-90be-c0e012ae43e1.png" width="200" />